Rodolfo P. Hernández: Later life

 Hernández married and had three children.
 He retired from a job at the Veterans Administration and lived in Fayetteville, North Carolina.
 The Carteret County Veterans Council named Hernandez one of two grand marshals of its November 11, 2006, annual Veterans Day Parade held in downtown Morehead City.
 On November 10, 2007, he was again co-grand marshal of the Morehead City Veterans Day Parade.
 During the event, he was reunited with his rescuer "from a long and far away battlefield," the former Korean War Army medic and current Morehead City resident, Keith Oates.

 Hernández was also the Grand Marshal of the 2012 North Carolina Memorial Day Parade and Ceremony held each Memorial Day in Thomasville, North Carolina, and attended as an honored guest in 2013.

-Death

 Hernández died at Womack Army Medical Center in Fayetteville on December 21, 2013.
 He had been battling "cancer and several other ailments" in the last month of his life.